vuejs/vetur/docs/formatting.md

 #### prettier

-Settings are read from `prettier.*`.
+Settings precedence:

+1. `.prettierrc` at project root.
+See format at https://github.com/prettier/prettier#configuration-file
+2. `prettier.*`.
 You can install [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to get IntelliSense for settings, but Vetur will work without it.

-**ESLint integration**: Planned, see: https://github.com/vuejs/vetur/issues/478
+ESLint integration: `"prettier.eslintIntegration": true`.

 #### vscode-typescript